 Permits issued by the State of Tennessee convey the clean air requirements that are applicable to ORNL.
 New projects are governed by construction permits until the projects are converted to operating status.
 The sitewide Title V Major Source Operating Permits include requirements that are generally applicable to large operations such as national laboratories (e.g., asbestos and stratospheric ozone) as well as specific requirements directly applicable to individual air emission sources.
 Source-specific requirements include Rad-NESHAPs (see Section 5.4.3), requirements applicable to sources of ambient air criteria pollutants, and requirements applicable to sources of other hazardous (nonradiological) air pollutants.
-In September 2011, the State of Tennessee issued Title V Major Source Operating Permit 562765 to DOE and UT-Battelle operations at ORNL.
-This permit was renewed in 2016 and was issued on August 2, 2017.
+In August 2017, the State of Tennessee issued Title V Major Source Operating Permit 571359 to DOE and UT-Battelle operations at ORNL.
 In January 2015, TDEC also issued two construction permits for the Building 3525 and the 4501/4505 Off Gas System new radionuclide emission sources.
 DOE and UT-Battelle also maintained a valid minor source operating permit with the Knox County Air Quality Management Division for NTRC facilities located in Knox County.

-In 2012 UT-Battelle applied for and received construction permit number 965103P for the construction of CFTF, located off site at the Horizon Center Business Park in Oak Ridge, Tennessee.
+In 2012 and in 2014 UT-Battelle applied for and received, construction permit numbers 965013P and 967180P, respectively, for the construction of CFTF, located off site at the Horizon Center Business Park in Oak Ridge, Tennessee.
 The initial start-up of CFTF occurred in March 2013.
-A True Minor Source Operating Permit for the facility and its emergency generator is anticipated to be issued in 2017.
+A True Minor Source Operating Permit for the facility and its emergency generator is anticipated to be issued in 2018.

-DOE /NWSol has two Title V Major Source Operating Permits for one emission source and two emergency generators at TWPC.
+DOE/NWSol has two non-Title V Major Source Operating Permits for one emission source and two emergency generators at TWPC.
 Isotek has a Title V Major Source Operating Permit for the Radiochemical Development Facility (Building 3019 complex).
-During 2016 no permit limits were exceeded.
-UCOR has a Title V Major Source Operating Permit for the 3039 stack.
-No permit limits were exceeded for these sources in 2016.
+During 2017 no permit limits were exceeded.
+UCOR was issued a Title V Major Source Operating Permit 569768 on September 18, 2015, for the 3039 stack.
+No permit limits were exceeded for these sources in 2017.